Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_line_period/tests/TEST_INSTRUCTIONS.rst

 - Open rental order "S00028" and cancel it
 - Open rental order "S00021"
-- Change start date to next monday and return to friday
+- Change start date to yesterady and return to next friday
 - Check if dates are updated on products
 - Confirm the order
 - Click on pickup